libremfg/rhize-docs/content/use-cases/track-and-trace.md

 >}}

-The following table lists the properties and associations of a job response that may be important for a track and trace:
+For a track and trace, some important job response properties and associations include the following:

-- **Start and End times.** To track when work happened.
-The difference between start and ends is also how Rhize calculates job duration                          |
+- **Start and End times.** Track when work happened.
+The difference between start and ends is also how Rhize calculates job duration.
-- **Material Actuals.** To track quantities and uses of material that is consumed, produced, tested, scrapped, and so on.
-Material actuals may also have associated lots for unique identification.
+- **Material Actuals.** Track quantities and uses of material that is consumed, produced, tested, scrapped, and so on.
+Material actuals may also have associated lots for unique identification, and test results on certain associated samples.
-- **Equipment Actual.** To track the real equipment used in a job
+- **Equipment Actuals.** Track the real equipment used in a job, along with associated equipment properties and testing results.
-- **Personnel actual.** To track the people involved in a job.
+- **Personnel actuals.** Track the people involved in a job or test.
 - **Process values**.
-To store associated data.
+Store associated process data and calculations.
 - **Comments and Signatures.** Additional input from operators.

 ### Scheduling information